-The difference-in-difference nature of our regression models means that the implied impacts we have just computed should be interpreted as partial equilibrium effects.
+The difference-in-differences nature of our regression models means that the implied impacts we have just computed should be interpreted as partial equilibrium effects.
 The fixed effects structure in (1) absorbs the average change across all grids in night lights that might be induced by the US-China tariff war, leaving us with variation that speaks to the differential impact when one location suffers a more severe shock relative to another.
-To what extent can we make further inferences about the direction and magnitude of the full impact of the US tariffs, that takes into account these general equilibrium effects as well?
+In addition, although the analysis at the granular grid cell level renders rich data variation and statistical power for identification, the geographic spillover effects of tariff shocks across grids may bias our difference-in-differences estimates.
+The sign of the bias is a priori ambiguous.
+On the one hand, the depressed labor demand in one grid cell may induce labor reallocation towards other grid cells which biases our estimate downward away from zero (i.e., overstates the full effect of the labor demand shock).
+This labor supply response could be mediated by commuting patterns across regions.
+On the other hand, the lowered income induced by tariff shocks in one grid cell may lower demand for goods from elsewhere through spatial input-output linkages, which biases our estimate upwards to zero.